Capilano River: Recreation

 When the river is running, whitewater kayakers in boats and apparel can often be seen.
 The river is rated as class III though at high water it can be much more challenging.

 The Capilano River Regional Park, which surrounds the river and incorporates the fish hatchery, provides several kilometres of easy to moderate hiking trails alongside the river.

 Every year in March the Capilano River is host to an annual charity duck race.
 Thousands of yellow rubber ducks are purchased ahead of time by the public.
 They float down the river in a sea of yellow.
 The first ducks to reach the mouth of the river win prizes for their owners.

 Accidents

 There have been occasional accidents involving the surge of water released from Cleveland Dam.
-The operator of Cleveland Dam and Capilano River Regional Park, Metro Vancouver, does not have a public alarm system to warn visitors of a rapid water release from the dam.
+The operator of Cleveland Dam and Capilano River Regional Park, Metro Vancouver, has a public alarm system to warn visitors of a rapid water release from the dam.
+The alarm system was added in 2021 after two people died as a result of an unexpected increase of water flow.